 With cheaper regular laptops, expecting more than three to five years of moderate exploitation is hard.

 On the other hand, gaming laptops will last seven to ten or even twelve years if taken care of.

 Granted, they will become outdated after that much time, and by then, you will likely want an upgrade to keep up with the advances in the PC industry.

 The weakest point of gaming PCs is the battery: you will likely have to replace it at some point.

 Still, the potential to last for as long as a decade is a big advantage, especially for a compact device with a limited opportunity for alterations.

 Until you are willing to replace your laptop, you can fully expect it to serve you well.

 Customization is also highly important for gamers.
 Since gaming is an important hobby or a full-time job for many people, they are very specific about what they want, in and out.

-Their PCs occupy a lot of their time, and gamers also like them to be unique and stand out.
+Their PCs occupy much of their time, and gamers like them to be unique and stand out.

 So, when choosing among gaming PCs, you will find a variety unlike anywhere else.